TaDaa/vimade/README.md

 | `VimadeToggle` |  Toggle between enabled/disabled states.
 | `VimadeRedraw` |  Force vimade to recalculate and redraw every highlight.
 | `VimadeInfo` |  Provides debug information for Vimade.
 Please include this info in bug reports.
+| `VimadeFocus` |  Neovim-only.
+Highlights around the cursor using your configured providers.
+This command has subcommands viewable via autocomplete.
+This is a toggle command.
+| `VimadeMark` |  Neovim-only.
+Mark an area that should not be highlighted in inactive windows.
+This command has subcommands viewable via autocomplete.
+This is a toggle command, selecting a range and using it marks the area.
+If a mark is found within the range, it is removed.
 | `VimadeWinDisable` | Disables fading for the current window.
 | `VimadeWinEnable` | Enables fading for the current window.
 | `VimadeBufDisable` | Disables fading for the current buffer.